 Liquid level sensors are used to monitor and regulate levels of a particular free-flowing substance within a contained space.
 These substances are usually liquid, however liquid level sensors can also be used to monitor solids, such as powders.
 There are many different types of liquid level sensors, and they have several uses, both industrial and in the household for example.

 Liquid level sensors are widely used industrially.
 Cars use liquid level sensors to monitor a variety of liquids, including fuel, oil and occasionally also specialist fluids such as power steering fluid.
-They can also be found in industrial storage tanks, for slurries, and in household appliances such as coffee machines.
-Basic level sensors can be used to identify the point at which a liquid falls below a minimum or rises above a maximum level.
-Many sensors can detail the specific amount of liquid in a container relative to the minimum/maximum levels, to provide a continuous measurement of volume.
+Liquid level sensors can also be found in industrial storage tanks, for slurries, and water level sensors can even be found in household appliances such as coffee machines.
+Basic liquid level sensors can be used to identify the point at which a liquid falls below a minimum or rises above a maximum level.
+Many liquid level sensors can detail the specific amount of liquid in a container relative to the minimum/maximum levels, to provide a continuous measurement of volume.

 Pneumatic sensors are also a fairly common occurrence with particularly hazardous liquids, or in systems where the use of electricity is not viable or possible.
 This is because the sensor itself does not come into direct contact with the liquid at all.
 The sensor detects the level of air between the liquid and the pneumatic sensor, then uses this to calculate the amount of liquid used to fill the remainder of the container.
-These types of sensors are also relatively cost-effective.
+These types of liquid level sensors are also relatively cost-effective.